 I always travel with a bit of gaffer/electrical tape.
 You never know when that stuff is gonna come in handy to fix a broken car door or backpack.

-If you’re going in the summer when it’s light most of the time or staying in a dorm at any point, an eye mask would be pretty useful for helping you sleep!
+Not essential for your Iceland packing list, but if you’re going in the summer when it’s light most of the time or staying in a dorm at any point, an eye mask would be pretty useful for helping you sleep!

 Reykjavik is one of the best party cities in the world and each weekend they have the ‘runtur’, which is basically 48 hours of partying!
 People go out around midnight, so there will be people coming and going all through the night.

 We were also on the same floor as a group of kids who were going on early morning trips and thought it would be fun to play loud music at 7am in the kitchen next to our dorm, so if you’re a light sleeper these will come in handy.